BS AU 145e

 THE NEW E STANDARD FOR NUMBER PLATES, WHAT IS IT?

-The new British Standard BS AU 145e has now come into effect from September 1st 2021, all number plates manufactured for the UK must meet the new British Standard requirements.
+The new British Standard BS AU 145e came into effect from September 1st 2021, all number plates manufactured for the UK must meet the new British Standard requirements.
 The goal of this legislation is to provide clearer and more durable number plates that will be readable for longer.

 Click below to watch our brief video explaining the upcoming changes